 Rainy Season Woes

 Have you been through a rainy season in Jakarta?
 If so, you know the scenarios: flooded streets, traffic, honking horns, more traffic, leaking roofs, flooded houses and telephone and electricity outages.
 Not fun!
 Some areas of the city are more prone to flooding than others, however, most of the preferred expat housing areas will not experience serious flooding.
 It's more likely that your flooding experience will be limited to roads that you use to get to work, or your children's school.
 That is not to say that being prepared isn't always a good idea.
 So, this year, be ready!
-Here are a few tips from the Colliers International on how to avoid or be prepared for the typical problems this rainy season.
+Here are a few tips on how to avoid or be prepared for the typical problems this rainy season.

 - Make sure that the gutters, roof and floor drains are free of debris.
 Ensure that they are cleaned on a weekly basis throughout the rainy season.